SmidgeonE/Stovepipe/thunderstore package/README.md

 # Changelog

+3.3.2 - Hopefully fixed so that shells don't despawn when they shouldn't.
+Fixed internal magazine having weapons.

 3.3.1 - Fixed issue where in a stovepipe sometimes 2 rounds would be chambered.

 3.3.0 - Adjusted stovepipe behaviour, now generally a bullet will be chambered when a stovepipe occurs.
 The probability of this can be changed in the config under Probabilities - Stovepipe.